 4. Is My Partner Working On Themselves?

+It’s important to know how to be a supportive partner.
 If your partner already knows that their behavior is bothering you and is working to change it, an ultimatum may be redundant and unnecessarily harsh.

 For instance, if they have trouble keeping their commitments but have made efforts such as dedicating time to you in their calendar and answering their texts more promptly, it may be more helpful to support them in these efforts.
 As an additional option, online therapy can help you and your partner work on bettering yourselves and your relationship.